Tips Bulletin

 Some of these solutions can also be used as the best way to clean a coffee thermos, as well.
 Having a bottle brush on hand ensures that you remove stains from deep inside the thermos and that the coffee coming from the container tastes fresh.

-1. How Much Vinegar to Clean Coffee Maker?
+How Much Vinegar to Clean Coffee Maker?

-You may wonder what is vinegar used for?
+You may wonder what vinegar is used for.
 The question really is what isn’t vinegar used for?
 One of our favorite cleaning solutions is white vinegar due to its versatility and convenience.
 It cleans and sanitizes at the same time and is quite inexpensive.

 Alternately, you can use another coffee maker descaling solution.
 The following steps show you how much vinegar to clean coffee maker by Keurig or any other single-cup coffee machine.